cpumarfrohberg/analyze_bike_thefts/README.md

 <h1 align="center">Analyze bike thefts in Berlin.</h1>
 <p align="center">Project Description</p>
 This project has the main objective to analyze bike thefts in Berlin, including an example dashboard of what a later deployment could look like.
+It includes data reported by the Berlin Police Department here: https://www.internetwache-polizei-berlin.de/vdb/Fahrraddiebstahl.csv and spans over the time period between January first 2022 and February 19th, 2023.

 ## Content of the project
 * 1. data directory